mosip/documentation/docs/build-&-deployment.md

 ![img.png](\_images/inji_android_github_actions.png)

-2. Choose branch, backend url, theme and describe about build details.
+2. Choose the branch, backend url, theme and describe about build details.

-3. Click the Run workflow button.
+3. Click the `Run` workflow button.

-4. Once the pipeline has done with building the app (takes around ~25-30min).
+4. Once the pipeline has done with building the app (takes around ~25-30min), you need to login to play console and verify the build version name and code in the internal testers track.

-5. You need to login to play console and verify the build version name and code in the internal testers track.
+5. Now, you can share the link to testers.

-6. Now you can share the link to testers and only those who are registered in the selected testers group will only be able to download the App from Google Play.
+ _Note_: Only those who are registered in the selected testers group will be able to download the App from Google Play.

 ---
 ## iOS - Build and deployment